What's a community college?

 What's the history of Ivy Tech?

 We were founded in 1963 as Indiana Vocational Technical College.
 Back then, we focused primarily on technical and vocational education—but in the more than 50 years since, we’ve gone through enormous changes.
-Today, we’re Indiana’s only full-fledged community college, offering more than 150 programs in the divisions of Health, Technology, Business & Public Services, and University/Transfer (and offering more than 100 transfer programs with in-state and out-of-state schools).
+Today, we’re Indiana’s only full-fledged community college, offering more than 150 programs in the the following schools (and offering more than 100 transfer programs with in-state and out-of-state schools):

 We offer hands-on experience with some of the state’s most advanced technologies and training facilities, plus the convenience of more than 1,000 online classes, and the attention that comes with a small average class size of 22.

-We have 32 degree-granting locations, we teach classes in more than 75 communities, and we serve more than 170,000 students a year.
+We have over 40 locations, we teach classes in more than 75 communities, and we serve nearly 160,000 students a year.
 We have grown to become the largest public postsecondary institution in Indiana—and the largest singly-accredited statewide community college system in the entire country.

 We are accredited by the Higher Learning Commission, and a member of the North Central Association.
-We shape our curriculum with the needs of local communities in mind—while our affordable tuition rates (less than $4,100 a year) keep higher education accessible for those communities’ residents.
+We shape our curriculum with the needs of local communities in mind—while our affordable tuition rates (under $4,200 a year) keep higher education accessible for those communities’ residents.
 A consideration that results in over 97% of our graduates staying in Indiana.